Adde2130/GRUD/README.md

 If you are on Linux or Mac, you should also install the fonts *Cascadia Code* and *Cascadia Code Bold* if you want the text to be properly aligned, as they're the fonts used for the GUI.
-You can download them from [here](https://github.com/microsoft/cascadia-code).
+You can download them from [here](https://github.com/microsoft/cascadia-code) or using a package manager.